wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 ## Debug Logs and Tuning

 Enable debug mode in matchers to write per-pair details.
-Debug logs show comparator scores, final weighted score, and threshold decision.
+Debug logs show comparator scores, final weighted score and true label ("isMatch") if a pair is part of the evaluation set.

 Example debug output (CSV format):